Runewritten/craigjpowers.github.io/BookSales/README.md

     4. For every 73 books sold, men gain no additional sales by writing in sci-fi/religious

 Some other takeaways:
-- Wwomen make 26% less than men on average, before genre is considered
+- Women make 26% less than men on average, before genre is considered
 - Fantasy as a genre seems to be a money-maker
 - Price and review rating are surprisingly irrelevant.
 A greater sample size would be needed to verify those two variables’ true significance.